vivitruong/ggg/README.md

-# Flask React Project
+# Welcome to Golden Era Grooves

-This is the starter for the Flask React project.
+Golden Era Grooves is the website that got inspired by Spotify and SoundCloud but with a theme of Window95/98 UI.
+This is the final project for my time at App Academy.

-## Getting started
+## Technologies

 1. Clone this repository (only this branch)

 2. Install dependencies